Web Analytics Made Easy - Statcounter

 5. Taralli – A savoury snack from Puglia

-Looking for a light, quality souvenir from Italy?
-Go for taralli.
+Looking for a light, easy-to-pack souvenir from Italy?

-Taralli come in a variety of flavours, from fennel and black pepper to red pepper flakes and more.
-You can find them in bakeries and markets across Italy, but for the best taralli, head to local bakeries in Puglia, where they are freshly baked according to traditional recipes.
-Taking a bag home lets you enjoy a true taste of Italy long after your trip.
+Taralli come in a range of flavours, from fennel seeds and black pepper to chili flakes and other regional variations.
+While you can find them throughout Italy, some of the very best come from local bakeries in Puglia, where they are still made according to traditional recipes.

 6. Chocolate bars, pralines and assortments